CERTCC/SSVC/doc/md_src_files/059_coordination-publish.md

 A vulnerability could transition from precedence to ampliative and ampliative to limited.
 That is, [*Public Value Added*](#public-value-added) should only be downgraded through future iterations or re-evaluations.
 This directionality is because once other organizations make something public, they cannot effectively un-publish it (it'll be recorded and people will know about it, even if they take down a webpage).
 The rare case where [*Public Value Added*](#public-value-added) increases would be if an organization published viable information, but then published additional misleading or obscuring information at a later time.
 Then one might go from [*limited*](#public-value-added) to [*ampliative*](#public-alue-added) in the interest of pointing to the better information.

 ### Supplier Involvement

 This decision point accounts for the state of the supplier's work on addressing the vulnerability.

  - Fix Ready - the supplier has provided a patch or fix
  - Cooperative - the supplier is actively generating a patch or fix; they may or may not have provided a mitigation or work-around in the mean time.
  - Uncooperative/Unresponsive - the supplier has not responded, declined to generate a remediation, or no longer exists.

-### Publication decision tree

-Suggested decision values for this decision are available in [CSV](/data/ssvc_2_coord-publish.csv) and [PDF](gfx/ssvc_2_coord-publish.pdf) formats.